A-Mozeak/shortnin/README.md

 1. A map from long urls to randomly-generated shortlinks.
 I'm using this map to check if a shortlink has already been generated for the given url.
 1. A map from shortlinks to Shorty structs.
 I'm using this map to address the data associated with a given shortlink.
 This structure also allows us to map multiple custom shortlinks to the same long URL.

-The Shorty struct is a data model that associates a shortlink with a long URL, and keeps track of the shortlinks usage.
+The Shorty struct is a data model that associates a shortlink with a long URL, and keeps track of the shortlink's usage.
 Each Shorty is serializable into a JSON object.

 ## Generating the Shortlinks
 For this exercise, I went with something pretty brute-force for generating the shortlinks.